jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 ---
 ## 2. Going Bayesian

-All Bayesian techniques & implementations in modern days, even in machine learning neural networks, **Baye's Theorem**:
+All Bayesian techniques & implementations in modern days, even in machine learning neural networks, are built from the foundational statistical formula  called **Baye's Theorem**:
 $$ P(A \mid B) = \frac{P(A) P(B \mid A)}{P(B)}$$